PaddlePaddle/PaddleX/docs/pipeline_deploy/serving.en.md

 In the `server/model_repo/{endpoint name}` directory of the high-stability serving SDK, you can find one or more `config*.pbtxt` files.
 If a `config_{device type}.pbtxt` file exists in the directory, please modify the configuration file corresponding to the desired device type.
 Otherwise, please modify `config.pbtxt`.

-A common requirement is to adjust the number of execution instances for horizontal scaling.
+A common requirement is to adjust the number of execution instances.
 To achieve this, you need to modify the `instance_group` setting in the configuration file, using `count` to specify the number of instances placed on each device, `kind` to specify the device type, and `gpus` to specify the GPU IDs.
 An example is as follows:

 - Place 4 instances on GPU 0: